lucaionescu/mini-yahoo-finance-api/README.md

-# MInimal Yahoo!
+# Minimal Yahoo!
 Finance API

 A minimal library for downloading stock data from Yahoo!
 Finance into a Pandas DataFrame.